 - Compact Size – First and foremost, the Ridge Wallet is slim and light.
 Everything is incredibly compact and tight.
 You’re supposed to use it in a front pocket, which I found to be a fairly easy transition.
 The weight and size cannot be understated.
 In my view, this is the primary reason to buy the Ridge.
 Not having to drag my thick leather wallet around was the biggest win.

 - Durability – I haven’t been overly kind or overly hard on my Ridge.
 I just use it like any other wallet.
 Most of the time it sits in the same pocket as my keys.
 As a result, it’s not immune to scratches.
-That said, light surface level scratches are about the only discernible wear and tear that I can see over the first 9 months.
+That said, surface level scratches are about the only discernible wear and tear that I can see over the first 500+ days.
 The money clip is still more than tight enough to keep bills firmly held down.
 In addition, the card strap is still incredibly elastic.
 The strap has the slightest degree of pilling at the ends, but it doesn’t seem to be an area that’s likely to fail any time soon.

 - RFID Blocking – I don’t know how often skimmers are out there trying to swipe my card’s data, but having the RFID blocking is a nice extra.